-FCIC will issue the county revenue in the calendar year following the crop year insured.
+The county revenue will be issued in the calendar year following the crop year insured.
 This revenue will be the official estimated yield published by the National Agricultural Statistics Service (NASS), multiplied by the harvest price.
 You will be paid if the county revenue falls below your trigger revenue.
-The amount of your payment per net insured acre will be calculated by subtracting the county revenue from the trigger revenue, dividing that quantity by the trigger revenue, and multiplying that result by your protection per acre for each net acre that you have insured.
+The amount of your payment per net insured acre will be calculated by subtracting the county revenue from the trigger revenue, dividing that result by the trigger revenue, and multiplying that result by your protection per acre for each net acre that you have insured.